-You’re dropping off your child at the daycare centre in the morning.
+You’re dropping off your child at the child care centre in the morning.
 You imagine what the centre leaders will be teaching them this day.
 Perhaps some art activities, water play, story time, maybe some music.

 How about physical literacy?

 At the Banff Child Care Centre (BCCC), a new pilot program is giving children aged one through five an active start in early motor skill development and the ABCs of physical literacy.
 Using a curriculum developed by the Centre for Child Well-Being at Mount Royal University in Calgary, the early childhood educators at BCCC are engaging kids in a variety of activities in hopping, crawling, jumping, throwing, and more.

 Started in March 2015, the BCCC program is the product of some innovative thinking in early childhood education.
 It began when BCCC applied for a funding grant in the fall of 2014.
 They submitted plans to build a small climbing wall and purchase some play equipment.
 They also requested funding to create a basic physical literacy program with staff training and curriculum.

 The grant was approved, and the program quickly began to take shape.

 “In early childhood education, we try to look at all of the learning domains that the children can become involved in,” explains centre president Karen Foster-Jorgensen.
 “Physical literacy is one of those domains.”

 Active for Life played a role in getting the pilot project started.
 In the autumn of 2014, Foster-Jorgensen had discussed the idea of creating a physical literacy program with Liz Smeaton of Active for Life, and Liz introduced her to Dr. Dawne Clark at Mount Royal University.
 Clark in turn connected her with two MRU students in the Centre for Child Well-Being who were specifically researching physical literacy for early childhood education, Katie Jewitt and Paxton Bruce.